murolem/wplace-archiver/README.md

 See [Modes](#Modes) for the list of available modes.

-The script operates on **tiles**.
+The utility operates on **tiles**.
 A tile is a 1000x1000px image that holds pixels of a part of a map.
 Entire map is 2048x2048 tiles.

 For help (to see available commands), run: